Common Error Recipes¶

 Reduce step length (trust_radius / max_step) and increase cycle limits.
 Note that

-|dE| < 1e-4au while forces are flat, the MLIP force noise floor is the culprit rather than an optimization bug.
-The defaultenergy_plateaufallback will declare convergence automatically (see Troubleshooting).
-Typical fix path:Run a smaller diagnostic case, tune thresholds/step sizes, then scale back up.
+|dE| < 1e-4au (atomic units) while forces are flat, the cause is the noise floor of the machine-learned interatomic potential (MLIP) force rather than an optimization bug.
+In that case the defaultenergy_plateaufallback declares convergence automatically (see Troubleshooting).